Stumped for Father’s Day Gifts? Try These 5 Creative Options

 5. An app-based meat thermometer.

-Is dad guilty of occasionally overcooking (or undercooking) steak, burgers, or worse yet, chicken when he grills?
+Is dad a grill master — but sometimes guilty of occasionally overcooking (or undercooking) steak, burgers, or worse yet, chicken when he grills?
 With a handy app-based meat thermometer, it will never happen again.
 Just download the app, insert the probe into the meat, set your desired doneness, and get an alert when your food is ready.
 Some good options here include Meater, ThermoPro, and the MeatStick.

 Options for bigger Father’s Day gifts